Flag of Curaçao

-The national flag of Curaçao represents the country of Curaçao as well as the island area within the Netherlands Antilles from 1984 until its dissolution in 2010.
+The national flag of Curaçao represents the country of Curaçao.
+It also represented the island area within the Netherlands Antilles from 1984 until its dissolution in 2010.

 The flag is a blue field with a horizontal yellow stripe slightly below the midline and two white, five-pointed stars in the canton.
 The blue symbolises the sea and sky (the bottom and top blue sections, respectively), divided by a yellow stroke representing the bright sun which bathes the island.
-The two stars represent Curaçao and Klein Curaçao, with the five points on each star symbolise the five continents from which Curaçao's people descend.
+The two stars represent Curaçao and Klein Curaçao, with the five points on each star symbolising the five continents from which Curaçao's people descend.

 After Aruba's adoption of its own flag (while still part of the Netherlands Antilles), Curaçao received approval for a flag in 1979.
 Two thousand designs were submitted to a special council; ten were shortlisted, and the council decided on 29 November 1982.
 With some modifications, the flag was adopted on 2 July 1984.